thomaseka/thomaseka/README.md

 ### Hi there 👋

 - My Name Thomas Eka Swastika Putra Tibo
-- I’m currently learning NodeJs, and Kotlin
+- I’m currently learning Laravel and ReactJs
 <!--
 **thomaseka/thomaseka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.